 Let’s face it, there are two types of hackers. bashed is for all us noobs out there, rated easy.
 I know many still had problems with it.
-This box fooled me a couple of times bit I eventually got user, and lucked into privileged user.
-Root still eludes me but its still available if I have time (I am tempted to watch Ippsecs video but I won’t until I do it.)
+This box fooled me a couple of times but I eventually got user and lucked into a privileged user.
+Root still eludes me but it’s still available if I have time (I am tempted to watch Ippsecs video but I won’t until I do it.)

 Let’s get started

 We start with the IP address of 10.10.10.68 and that’s it.
 My first step when I have the IP is to run nmap.
 When scanning with nmap, I typically always use the -A.

 nmap 10.10.10.68 -A

 That runs all, the scripts and scanning every port, checks the operating system.
 If there are defenders, it can look suspicious to them I’ve read.
 If you just want to know the open ports, you use the -sT for a TCP connect scan, which is usually good enough for these challenges to find the open ports, and -O which tries to figure out the operating system so you know which version of exploits to look up.
 It looks like this: